kasslent/teenslc-vr-with-aframe/README.md

 1 Day to Go

 * Print the Notes <!--and Solution Sheet(s) (found in Activity List) to bring to the workshop.-->
-* Pack the phone charger to bring along to the workshop
+* Pack the phone, charger, and Google cardboard to bring along to the workshop

 ## During the Workshop
 * Have the Notes accessible throughout the workshop, follow along in the Notes for support.